How to Plan a Perennial Flower Garden

 How to Choose the Right Location

 Keep in mind which types of plants you'd like before choosing the spot.
 If you have a mostly sunny yard or mostly shade, then you may not have a choice.
-Just choose the flowers you'd like, keeping this in mind.
+Just keep this in mind when choosing the flowers you'd like.

 Plan before you dig.
 Using a garden hose to plan the shape of the garden can help.
 Flower gardens look best without straight lines.

-A kidney shape is pleasing or if the garden is going to be against a fence or building, think about a curvy line.
-After you shape your garden with the hose, you can change it until you get the desired shape.
+A kidney shape is pleasing, or if the garden is going to be against a fence or building, think about a curvy line.
+After you shape your garden with the hose, you can adjust it until you get the desired shape.

 Plan the Arrangement of Plants

 Flowers look best in uneven numbered groups.
-It is best to start with a grouping of 3, unless it is an extra large plant like a bleeding heart.
+It is best to start with a grouping of three unless it is an extra-large plant like a bleeding heart.

 A Garden That Blooms All Summer